sarves/Tamil-Noun-Classifier/README.md

 # Tamil-Noun-Classifier
-This scripts will clasify given nouns
+This scripts will clasify given nouns according to the concept proposed by Prof. S. Rajendran in Preliminaries to the Preparation of a Spell And Grammar Checker for Tamil, 2009.
+I used this script to classify nouns before feed it to the Morphological analyser lexicons.
+You can find more about the morphological analyser which I refer in this repo: https://github.com/sarves/thamizhi-morph